Bacterial Vaginosis (BV)

 To determine whether there are other infections in the pelvis, the doctor checks the uterus and ovaries by inserting the index and middle fingers of one gloved hand into the vagina and pressing on the outside of the lower abdomen with the other hand.
 If this maneuver causes substantial pain or if a fever is present, other infections may be present.

 Bacterial vaginosis is treated with an antibiotic (such as metronidazole or clindamycin).
-Metronidazole taken by mouth is the preferred treatment for women who are not pregnant.
+Metronidazole taken by mouth for 7 days is the preferred treatment for women who are not pregnant.
 However, it may have bodywide side effects.
-Thus, doctors prefer to give pregnant women metronidazole as a vaginal gel or cream (which is inserted into the vagina with an applicator).
+Thus, doctors prefer to give pregnant women metronidazole as a vaginal gel or cream (which is inserted into the vagina with an applicator once a day for 5 days).
 Women who use clindamycin cream cannot rely on latex products (condoms or diaphragms) for birth control because the drug weakens latex.

 Bacterial vaginosis usually resolves in a few days but commonly recurs.
 If it recurs often, antibiotics may have to be taken for a long time.